Home » Marketing » Building a Brand and the Stages of Brand Building

 Brands and branding is a very popular topic amongst marketers.

 “What do you think about this big online store advertising with this hideous commercial?
 Even if it brings profits it will for sure damage the brand capital.
 These people don’t understand anything about marketing!”

 Thinking about logos, polishing off the visual images and thinking on how we should communicate, to build our wanted brand image.
 Some say it what does it matter what it looks like, as long as it’s bringing in the wanted results, and others are too busy worrying about the lost brand capital.

-At the same time, the consumers buying from these type of brands, are completely unaware of the conversation being held behind closed doors, and they wouldn’t probably even notice, if the company changed their logo or the whole colorworld in one night.
-These changes wouldn’t affect their target audience’s shopping behaviour much – if at all.
+The consumers buying from brands are completely unaware of the conversation being held behind closed doors.
+They wouldn’t probably even notice, if the company changed their logo or the whole colorworld in one night.
+These changes wouldn’t affect their target audience’s shopping behavior much – if at all.

 “I used to like Nike’s shoes, but this last pair fell apart in a few months.”

 In a brand conversation, the red line of what is a brand is often lost.
 Could it be because people these days have so many different opinions on what a brand means?

 Personally, the best definition of a brand that I have heard of came from Seth Godin: